Sapein/Scout/README.md

 # QnA/FaQ
 ### What's with the name "Scout"?
 The name Scout is the name for the bot, based off of the fact that this bot was initially constructed for The Campfire, a Camp-themed Discord Server.
-The initial branding used the name "Nerris", which is a character from the show Camp Camp, which is produced by Rooster Teeth.
+The initial branding used the name "Nerris", which is a character from the show CampCamp, which is produced by Rooster Teeth.
 I personally like the character, but using a character that I do not own the rights too is probably not the best idea.

 ### What happened to Nerris?
-Since I don't own the branding/rights to Nerris, the bot was rebranded to Scout -- paying homage to the origin and also being somewhat unique for Discord Bots.
+Since I don't own the branding/rights to Nerris, the bot was rebranded to Scout -- paying homage to the origin and also being unique for Discord Bots.

 ### Why not use Poetry?
 Because it doesn't follow the standards as set forth by the various PEPs around packaging.
 When it does, I'll consider it.